 What Are ‘Quiet’ Notifications?

-Instant Tuning is a new iOS 12 feature that allows users to quickly adjust and manage their notification setting without delving into the actual Settings app.
+Instant Tuning is an iOS 12+ and iPadOS feature that allows users to quickly adjust and manage their notification setting without delving into the actual Settings app.

 In other words, you’ll be able to swipe on a notification and instantly “mute” the specific app without leaving your Lock screen or Notification Center.